 These providers have recently been named major players in Unified Endpoint Management by analyst house Gartner, Inc.

-Gartner defines network performance monitoring and diagnostics as tools that “a set of offerings that comprise mobile device management (MDM) and modern management of traditional endpoints (PCs and Mac).
+Gartner defines unified endpoint management as tools that “a set of offerings that comprise mobile device management (MDM) and modern management of traditional endpoints (PCs and Mac).
 In addition, our definition includes — and this year’s Magic Quadrant heavily emphasizes — integration with client management tools (CMTs) and processes.”

 Note: providers are listed in alphabetical order.